Marco199609/Horror_FPS/README.md

 >- When an item is reachable, a hand will appear.
 >- The flashlight intensity can be changed.
 There is also a light for the weapon, that follows the flashlight intensity.
 >- The inventory has 3 sections: Item section, hand weapon section and long weapon section.
+>- When the inventory is open, the game doesn't pause.
+However, your controls are limited to make selecting items easier.